alex-ball/biblatex-oxref/README.md

 To compile the documentation you will need to have the [minted] package working, which in turn relies on Python 2.6+ and Pygments.
 See the documentation of that package for details.

+### Managed way

+The latest stable release of the biblatex-oxref bundle has been packaged for TeX Live and MiKTeX.
+If you are running TeX Live and have `tlmgr` installed, you can install the bundle simply by running `tlmgr install biblatex-oxref`.
+If you are running MiKTeX, you can install the bundle by running `mpm --install=biblatex-oxref`.
+Both `tlmgr` and `mpm` have GUI versions that you might find friendlier.

 ### Automated way